 Negative results do not exclude SARS-CoV-2 infection and they cannot be used as the sole basis for treatment or other management decisions.
 This means that if the rapid test is negative in a patient with symptoms or close contact with a positive individual, they will need the PCR test for confirmation.
 The rapid test is also more likely to give a false negative if you have a low viral load.

-This test is available at Gertrude’s Children’s Hospital at Ksh.
-3,000.
 The sample taken is a nasopharyngeal swab with results within 30 minutes.
 Kindly book online if you would like to be tested.

 If I receive a positive result, do I need to do a second test to confirm whether I have turned negative?